-Our technicians and support team often throw out terms like “wireless interference” and “channel congestion” and “big red showdown.”
+Our technicians and support team often throw out terms like “wireless interference,” “channel congestion,” and “big red showdown.”
 Except for that last one, it can be a little confusing.
-We live in a fiber focused world and it’s easy to forget that not everyone shares our enthusiastic obsession with all things tech.
+We live in a fiber-focused world, and it’s easy to forget that not everyone shares our enthusiastic obsession with all things tech.
 So let’s take a moment to really dive into wireless devices, their capabilities, and their downfalls.

-Many homes and businesses contain, what we in the internet biz like to call WiFi haters.
-They’re often totally natural and unassuming items but they can be a major WiFi buzzkill.
-Here’s a quick breakdown of construction materials that may negatively impact your signal strength:
+Many homes and businesses contain, what we in the internet biz like to call Wi-Fi haters.
+They’re often totally natural and unassuming items but they can be a major Wi-Fi buzzkill.

-Other, less common, barriers include hearing aids, power lines, railway tracks, power stations, and are you ready for this one?
-Your hand.
-Some reports show that when positioned in exactly the wrong spot, your grip can affect WiFi performance and a simple position change can sometimes be an easy fix.
+Less common barriers include hearing aids, power lines, railway tracks, power stations, and (are you ready for this one?) your hand.
+Some reports show that when positioned in precisely the wrong spot, your grip can affect Wi-Fi performance, and a simple position change can sometimes be an easy fix.